 1. Sweep Train (aka Brush Train): Styles for Wedding Gowns

 What’s a Sweep Train?
 The sweep or brush train is the shortest type of train; it either does not reach the ground or slightly brushes/ sweeps the floor.
 The length of the Sweep or Brush Train is less than one foot long (is between 6 inches to 1 foot from the hemline of the wedding gown).
 Note: 1 foot = 12 inches.

 Suitable for: This minimalist train style is short in length and not very noticeable, and so will not brush the floor.
-This wedding dress train suits brides who like a tiny train or just do not like the idea of trains on their gown.
-Wedding gowns with sweep or brush trains are suitable for any type of wedding, especially outdoor venues and gardens, since it won’t pick up dust or dirt.
-Since this type of wedding gown train is short, you can easily move around in it, and doesn’t require any bridesmaid or flower girl to help hold/ arrange the train.
+This wedding dress train suits brides who like a tiny train or just do not like the idea of trains on their own.
+Wedding gowns with a sweep or brush trains are suitable for any type of wedding, especially outdoor venues, and gardens since it won’t pick up dust or dirt.
+Since this type of wedding gown train is short, you can easily move around in it and doesn’t require any bridesmaid or flower girl to help hold/ arrange the train.

 2. Court Train Styles for Wedding Gowns

 What’s a court train?
 The court length train is a short train, but a bit longer than the Brush/ Sweep Train.
 This style of bridal gown train is between 1.1 feet and up to 3 feet long (i.e. up to 1 yard or 36 inches or 1 meter) measured from the back of the waistline to the hem of the wedding gown.

 NOTE: Many court trains for wedding gowns are designed to have the same length as the sweep train style.
 However, they differ from where their train starts.
 Unlike the Sweep train style, the court train starts extending from the waistline instead of the hemline, and that alone changes the entire wedding gown into a more formal dress.